Talks presented in 2024

 WSPR Beacon - 30.10.2024

-He described the application function and how WSPR can be used for checking propogation conditions and aerial efficiency and directivity.
+He described the application function and how WSPR can be used for checking propagation conditions and aerial efficiency and directivity.
 It was also interesting to see how very low power signals can be received globally.
 The construction of a WSPR beacon was described together with the protocols and an offer to help anyone who might wish to construct a beacon for themselves.
 The talk ended with his beacon in transmission mode and an almost instantaneous reception report from Finland.
 The transmitted power was 200mW.

 GB3SW repeater updated and working - 29.01.2025

-Dave, G6XUV and Jason, the principal actors behind GB3SW repeater group, gave a talk about the update of the repeater.
+Dave, G6XUV and Jason, the principal actors behind the GB3SW repeater group, gave a talk about the update of the repeater.

 Last year, the repeater group was faced with a deteriorating performance of the existing hardware kit.
-A decision was made, to update the repeater.
-By some lucky coincidence, YAESU UK, offered a long term loan on the new hardware for repeater.
+A decision was made to update the repeater.
+By some lucky coincidence, YAESU UK, offered a long-term loan on the new hardware for repeater.
 Thanks to their technical director for stepping in!

 Apart from existing VHF analogue capabilities, the repeater is planned to be updated with DMR and C4FM.